keolo/keolo/README.md

 ### What I Do

-I specialize in crafting **data-driven, cross-platform, people-first technology** that leverages advanced AI and cloud engineering.
+I specialize in crafting **data-driven, cross-platform, people-first technology** that leverages AI and cloud engineering.
 My expertise lies in building scalable systems, leading globally distributed teams, and turning ideas into successful ventures.

 ### Connect